sgohlke/ricotte-api/README.md

 ### Units

+- 1: "JellySlime", { hp: 6, atk: 2, def: 1 }
 - 1: "Slime", { hp: 5, atk: 2, def: 1 }
 - 2: "Punchbag", { hp: 1, atk: 1, def: 1 }

 ### Players

-- p1: Player (i.e. your player character), has one "Slime"
+- p1: Player (i.e. your player character), has one "JellySlime"
 - p2: Opponent (i.e. your AI opponent), has one "Slime" and one "Punchbag"

 ## Routes